You are here:

 Do you have the right access to external expertise?

-This is particularly pertinent for larger purchases, such as commercial leases.
+This is particularly important for larger purchases, such as commercial leases.
 Even if your trust has a legal team, they may not have suitable experience.
-You should carry out a skills audit to see what your internal capabilities are and whether the suitably experienced people will be available for the duration of the project.
+Carry out a skills audit to see what your internal capabilities are and whether suitably experienced people will be available for the duration of the project.